i18nexus/next-i18n-router/README.md

 The `serverSetCookie` option automatically changes a visitor's preferred locale cookie by simply visiting a pathname that contains a locale.

-`'always`: When the pathname of a request includes a locale, that locale will be set as the cookie by the middleware.
+`'always'`: When the pathname of a request includes a locale, that locale will be set as the cookie by the middleware.
 This means that locale detection and any existing locale cookie will be ignored if a locale exists in the request's pathname.
 Locale detection and the reading of any existing cookie will still be run on pathnames that do not include a locale.

 `'if-empty'`: Same as `'always'`, except the middleware will not overwrite the cookie if one already exists.